Justin01Wu/ObjectTreeCreator/README.md

 ```

 ## Error handling
+If a class in all of those situations:
+  1.  it is not covered by default handlers
-If a class is not covered, it is not customized, and it doesn't have default constructor, then the util will set it to null
+  2.  it is not customized,
+  3.  and it doesn't have default constructor

+then the util will set it to null

 If any exceptions occur during those process, the value will be set to null

 It can detect nested class:
 ```